Around the World, Companies Are Failing to Make People Happy

 Why aren't American workers happier?

 The U.S. is very culturally diverse, to the point where it's become normal for different cultures and ethnicities to mix.
 However, in the business world the merits of diversity tend to be overlooked.
 Instead, the culture is geared toward getting talented people together and making them grow the company and raise stock value.
+That talent will eventually begin to wonder: "How much am I willing to do for money?
+Shouldn't I be trying to improve my life instead?"
+This soul searching is currently very present in the U.S.

 However, people who benefit from these reforms are now beginning to realize that they still aren't feeling happy at work.